 Augustinians at Villanova

-This Institute serves the university as an agent and resource to support its efforts to give Augustine’s thought a vibrant and integral place within Villanova’s academic and community life.
-Beyond the university it reaches out to the wider culture through conferences, publications, fellowships, and other initiatives.
-The Institute is located in 451 St. Augustine Center.
+The Augustinian Institute serves the University’s efforts to give Augustine’s thought a vibrant and integral place within Villanova’s academic and community life.
+Beyond the University, the Institute reaches out to the wider culture through conferences, publications, fellowships, and other initiatives.
+Three of the Institute’s signature offerings include the annual Saint Augustine lecture, the internationally known journal, Augustinian Studies, and the Imbesi Family Fellowship program.